phaniamt/my-kube/README.md

 sudo ufw allow 10255/tcp
 sudo ufw reload

+Install jq:
+  sudo apt install jq
+  needed for gettings the taints on nodes later : kubectl get nodes -o json | jq '.items[].spec.taints'

 Install DockerCE

+Go to https://download.docker.com/linux/debian/dists/, choose your Debian version, then browse to pool/stable/, choose amd64, armhf, or arm64, and download the .deb file for the Docker Engine version you want to install.

+  sudo dpkg -i /path/to/package.deb

+Verify that Docker Engine is installed correctly by running the hello-world image.

+  sudo docker run hello-world

+Docker as a non-root user, you should now consider adding your user to the “docker” group with something like:

+ sudo usermod -aG docker <your-user>

 Download/cache all kubernetes container images required for an offline install kubeadm config images pull